Museum + Couture

 #AwardShowsSoMuseum

-Couture-artwork live-matching is now something I do regularly during major award show red carpets, such as the Golden Globes, Oscars, and Tonys.
-I look at colors and patterns in the fabrics, gestalt of the entire outfit, and the angle of necklines and hems and match them to art in a variety of media and styles.
+My couture-artwork live-matching happened during major award show red carpets, such as the Golden Globes, Oscars, and Tonys.
+I looked at colors and patterns in the fabrics, gestalt of the entire outfit, and the angle of necklines and hems and match them to art in a variety of media and styles.

-This project has gained some popularity online, with art critics and curators.
+This project has gained popularity online with art critics and curators.
 In 2017, The Sun featured my MetGala tweet about Tracee Ellis Ross in their article FROCKY HORROR Met Gala 2017: From Katy Perry’s Thinly-Veiled Catastrophe To Madonna’s Camo Combo These Are The Worst Looks On This Year’s Red Carpet and in 2021, FootwearNews featured my Grammy tweet about Phoebe Bridgers in their article Worst-Dressed at the 2021 Grammy Awards, According to You.
+Some of the celebrities even shared the posts.

 awardshowsomuseum2